 "LaSalle National Trust.
 N.A., Trustee of the VEBA trust”

-“SIMON Bernstein Insurance Trust dated 6/21/1995 Trust" (note the difference in name here however slight with the “Simon Bernstein Irrevocable Insurance Trust Dated 6/21/95”
+“Simon Bernstein Insurance Trust dated 6/21/1995, Trust"

-"Simon Bernstein Trust, N.A." the final “contingent beneficiary” according to Jackson that is listed on the Policy(ies).
+"Simon Bernstein Trust, N.A." the final “contingent beneficiary” according to Jackson that is listed on the Policy(ies) at the time of SIMON’s death.

 That according to Jackson at the time of SIMON’s death the Primary Beneficiary is "LaSalle National Trust, N.A." and the Contingent Beneficiary is the "Simon Bernstein Trust, N.A."
 Paragraph 15-16 of their response.

-That TED claims that the lost “Simon Bernstein Irrevocable Insurance Trust Dated 6/21/95” aka “Bernstein Trust” was the “sole” beneficiary of the policy at the time of SIMON’s death to this Court.
+That TED claims to this Court that the lost “Simon Bernstein Irrevocable Insurance Trust Dated 6/21/95” aka “Bernstein Trust” was the “sole” beneficiary of the Policy(ies) at the time of SIMON’s death to this Court.

 That TED, TSPA, SPALLINA, TESCHER and P. SIMON have similarly given this allegedly misleading information regarding the beneficiary at the time of death to the beneficiaries of the estate and counsel for certain beneficiaries, while suppressing, denying and secreting the legal named beneficiary “Simon Bernstein Trust, N.A.” and thereby secreting from the designated beneficiaries thereunder their interests.

-Jackson claims in Paragraph 18,
+That Jackson claims in Paragraph 18,

-“Subsequent to the Insured's death, TED Bernstein, through his Florida counsel (who later claimed Bernstein did not have authority to file the instant suit in Illinois on behalf of the Bernstein Trust and withdrew representation) [emphasis added], submitted a claim to Heritage seeking payment of the Death Benefit Proceeds, purportedly as the trustee of the “Bernstein Trust.”
+“Subsequent to the Insured's death, TED Bernstein, through his Florida counsel (who later claimed Bernstein did not have authority to file the instant suit in Illinois on behalf of the Bernstein Trust and withdrew representation) [emphasis added], submitted a claim to Heritage seeking payment of the Death Benefit Proceeds, allegedly as the trustee of the “Bernstein Trust.”

-That ELIOT alleges that the lawsuit was still filed but with new conflicted counsel, SLF and A. SIMON, knowing of the lack of authority TED was advised by counsel of and thus represents an Abuse of Process.
+That ELIOT alleges that this Lawsuit was still filed after being advised by counsel of the legal defects but now with new conflicted counsel, SLF and A. SIMON, knowing of the lack of authority TED was advised by counsel of and this represents Abuse of Process.

-Jackson claims in Paragraph 19 that neither TED, nor anyone else, could locate the “Bernstein Trust” that TED claims is the beneficiary of the Policy.
+That Jackson claims in Paragraph 19 that neither TED, nor anyone else, could locate the “Bernstein Trust” that TED claims is the beneficiary of the Policy(ies).

-That instead of seeking the Probate court determination as to who the beneficiaries would be in the event of a missing beneficiary designation and “lost” trust, this suit was instead filed in apparent effort to evade the determination of the Probate court and secretly convert the Policy proceeds before ELIOT was alerted and despite his protestations that no distributions be made until he counsel review their alleged insurance trust and beneficiary fraud scheme.
+That instead of seeking the Probate Court determination and getting a “court order” as to who the beneficiaries would be in the event of a missing beneficiary designation and “lost” trust, this suit was instead filed in apparent effort to evade the determination of the Probate Court and secretly convert the Policy(ies) proceeds before ELIOT was alerted and despite his protestations that no distributions be made until he and his children’s counsel could review their alleged insurance trust and beneficiary fraud scheme and approve of it with a “court order.”

-That an old beneficiary designation of a “lost” trust is now being used to make claims for the Policy proceeds in this Lawsuit, instead of the beneficial designation with the insurance carriers at SIMON’s death, namely the “Simon Bernstein Trust, N.A.”
+That an old beneficiary designation of a “lost” trust is now being used to make claims for the Policy(ies) proceeds in this Lawsuit, instead of the beneficial designation with the insurance carriers at SIMON’s death, namely the “Simon Bernstein Trust, N.A.”

 That therefore, despite whether the “Simon Bernstein Irrevocable Insurance Trust Dated 6/21/95” aka “Bernstein Trust” is “lost” or not or what it is called, it was not the Beneficiary at the time of SIMON’s death according to Jackson and therefore, would not be entitled to make a claim for the Policy(ies) proceeds.
-Perhaps this is why all of the records of the Policy(ies) and trusts have been secreted from the estate beneficiaries and their counsel by TSPA, TESCHER, SPALLINA and TED, so as to hide from them whom the beneficiaries under the “Simon Bernstein Trust, N.A.” trust are and mislead everyone by misrepresenting the real beneficiary.
+Perhaps this is why all of the records of the Policy(ies) and trusts have been secreted from certain estate beneficiaries and their counsel by TSPA, TESCHER, SPALLINA and TED, so as to hide from them whom the beneficiaries under the “Simon Bernstein Trust, N.A.” trust are to the advantages of some and disadvantage of others and mislead everyone by misrepresenting the real beneficiary(ies) and converting the Policy(ies) proceeds.